IBM/wincollect/WinCollectAgentReInstall/readme.md

 7. Wait for the upgrade to complete.

 **Results**
 The WinCollect agent is updated to V7.3.0.
-Administrators can verify their version by reviewing the logs in C:\IBM\WinCollect\logs\wincollect.log.
+Administrators can verify their version by reviewing the logs in C:\Program Files\IBM\WinCollect\logs\wincollect.log.

 ## Author
 Jamie Wheaton